Delighted to be bringing you this recipe for a scrumptious quiche Lorraine. A true classic dish here in the UK.

 Quiche is perfect served up with a delicious colourful salad, works splendidly as part of a buffet spread and of course can be enjoyed hot or cold.

 This gluten free shortcrust pastry quiche is jam packed with plenty of tasty, smoked bacon and tangy mature cheddar cheese.
 And the little twist of adding a spoonful of English mustard, really gives it an extra depth of flavour that will make your taste buds dance.
-If you’re unable to grab yourself a jar of English mustard that is gluten free, a GF Dijon or wholegrain mustard would also work splendidly.
+If you’re unable to grab yourself a jar of English mustard that is gluten free, a GF Dijon or wholegrain mustard would also work marvellously.

 Gluten free shortcrust pastry (for the recipe click here)